twanlass/README/Leadership-Readme.md

 - Weekly 1:1s with me.
 I think this time is incredibly valuable and I’ll aim to never miss one.
 - Clarity around purpose and goals so it’s always clear what’s expected of you and what good performance looks like.
 - No surprises.
 I’ll let you know when you’re doing well and when there’s room to improve.
-I’ll do this regularly, and not just once or twice a year in a review.
+I’ll do this regularly, and not just once or twice a year in a perf review.
 - I will challenge you to grow and do the best work of your career and work hard to build an environment that makes that possible.
 - I promise to deeply invest in your success and do everything I can to unlock opportunities for you here _and_ wherever you head next.